wighawag/hardhat-deploy/README.md

 ---

-This plugin modify the _node_ task so that it also execute the deployment script before exposing the server http RPC interface
+This plugin modifies the _node_ task so that it also executes the deployment script before exposing the server http RPC interface

-It add similar options than the `deploy` task :
+It adds similar options than the `deploy` task :

 #### **Options**